John Wiltbank: Career

+Personal life

 Throughout his life, Wiltbank had an interest in education, and he once donated some of his property for a school to be built.
 He was for a time an Episcopalian, serving as a trustee at St. Peter's Church, before converting to Methodism and serving the same position with the Bethel Methodist Protestant Church.
 Wiltbank was wealthy and had two estates by the time of his death, including the 344-acre "Tower Hill" and one called "Dover."

 On March 21, 1791, Wiltbank wrote a will, while "in the health of body."
 On July 3, 1792, he added a codicil, being "weak in body, but of sound and perfect disposing mind memory and judgement."
 The Pennsylvania Genealogical Magazine wrote that his will and codicil were "drawn with the meticulous care one would expect to be exercised by so eminent a jurist."
 Included in his will was the distribution of his Negro slaves, each of which he said was to be set free upon reaching the age of 34 and 1/2.
-Wiltbank died on July 10, 1792, at the age of 60, while residing at his "Dover" estate.
+Wiltbank died on July 10, 1792, at the age of 60, while residing at his "Dover" estate, near Lewes.
 Wiltbank was later described in an article by the Pennsylvania Genealogical Magazine as a man "so filled with honors that we must merely enumerate rather than discuss them."